Major Packaging Systems Disambiguation 📦 (2024-08-21)

 - Use

-to list orphaned packages (packages not available from currently configured repositories). - Remove them with
+dnf list extrasto list orphaned packages (packages not available from currently configured repositories). - Remove them with

-dnf remove $(dnf repoquery --extras --exclude='kernel*')
+dnf remove $(dnf repoquery --extras --exclude='kernel*').

 - Use